hgoldstein95/constructive-reals/README.md

 ## Usage
 The documentation (found at `build/docs/javadoc/`) will be very helpful for getting started, but there are also examples in `src/examples/`.

+## Disclaimer
+While I have done my absolute best to ensure that my code is correct, I make no guarantees that it is free of bugs.
+Please do not hold me responsible for any mistakes that I may have made.
+Also, some of the functions that I have made available (especially cosine, arctan, and exponential) produce real numbers that are not particularly performant.
+Keep this in mind when using them.